karlisV/allure-playwright-traceviewer-plugin/README.md

 We are using it daily in this kind of configuration:
 1) Host the remote report server in a Kubernetes cluster.
 2) Host our own instance of Trace Viewer in the cluster.
-3) Configure a load balancer to expose the trace viewer app under the domain of the reporter: https://allure.reports-example.com/trace-view-app.
+3) Configure a load balancer to expose the trace viewer app under the domain of the reporter.
+For example: https://allure.reports-example.com/trace-view-app.